java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/05_exceptions/01_stack_traces.md

 <a id="summary">&nbsp;</a>
 ## Summary

 Even if stack traces may look intiminating at first, they are just a lot of diagnostic information helping you to find what caused the exception.
-As this information is often helpful in finding what caused the issue, you should typically not just ignore exceptions and maybe add a `System.err.println("An error occured");`.
+As this information is often helpful in finding what caused the issue, you should typically not just ignore exceptions by adding a `System.err.println("An error occured");` or similar.
 Instead, either wrap the exception in another exception so that information about the original exception is preserved in a `Caused By` section or (if you actually want to continue executing after the exception occured) print the stack trace using the [`printStackTrace`](javadoc:Throwable.printStackTrace()) method.

 ```java
 try {